Staging the Bathroom

 Hanging artwork and mirrors in the bathroom

-Display artwork on shelving by leaning it
+Display artwork on a shelf by leaning it

 Don’t clutter the bathroom with too many small pieces of art.
-Hang a large piece of art above the toilet or towel bar.
+Hang a single large piece of art above the toilet or towel bar.

 Hang pictures so that the middle of the artwork is at least 60 inches high.